flowlayer

 See Protocol for the full message spec

-settings Session API lifecycle
+Session API lifecycle

 Activation